RahulTinku/Interview-questions/JS/Readme.md

 Promise is the answer to the callback hell problem.
 With the introduction of async/await syntax, Promise is getting so popular.
 But if you work with Angular, you’ll probably need an Observable from Promise sometimes.
 There are few ways for you to do so.
 [find the read here](https://trungk18.com/experience/convert-promise-to-observable/)

+## difference between switchMap and mergeMap

+switchMap cancels previous HTTP requests that are still in progress, while mergeMap lets all of them finish.